asaern9/CSCD312-PROJECT-MODEL-APP/README.md

 1.Open the bc_model_app directory in Visual studio code( or any preferred source code editor)

-2.Open a new terminal (make sure the bc_app is the working directory)
+2.Open a new terminal (navigate to project root directory)

 3.Run the command  # python manage.py runserver

 4.Open a new tab in a web browser

-5.Open the link  localhost:8000/
+5.Open the link # localhost:8000/

 6.Upload an image with the form